 CATS’ wide adoption exceeded the abilities of Fulcrum’s existing infrastructure to support product testing.
-To enable fast and seamless onboarding of Fulcrum’s growing customer base—including large international customers—Fulcrum needed fast QA turnaround times for identifying software defects.
-To handle their growth and reduce costs without customer satisfaction suffering, Fulcrum realized that they had to update their infrastructure, processes, and software.
+To enable fast and seamless onboarding of the company’s growing customer base—including large international customers—Fulcrum needed fast QA turnaround times for identifying software defects.
+To handle growth and reduce costs without customer satisfaction suffering, the company realized that it had to update their infrastructure, processes, and software.

-Before Skytap, Fulcrum hosted most of their apps on their own hardware co-located at a 3rd-party datacenter.
-“We were paying about $4,000 a month for two racks in a datacenter with each rack only about 60% full,” said Patrick Farricker, Fulcrum Hybrid Cloud Administrator and IT Operations Manager.
-For their hosted applications, they could no longer use the datacenter, because they needed a more secure, dependable, flexible, and cost-effective solution.
+Before Skytap, Fulcrum hosted most of its apps on its own hardware co-located at a third-party data center.
+“We were paying about $4,000 a month for two racks in a data center with each rack only about 60% full,” said Patrick Farricker, Fulcrum Hybrid Cloud Administrator and IT Operations Manager.
+For hosted applications, the company could no longer use the data center, because it needed a more secure, dependable, flexible, and cost-effective solution.

-Further, co-located datacenters require a high CapEx investment and make it difficult to adapt hardware configurations for new customer environments.
-The lack of ability to grow or change their infrastructure, to be agile for testing, as well as requiring greater overall security drove Fulcrum to search for a better solution.
+Further, co-located data centers require a high CapEx investment and make it difficult to adapt hardware configurations for new customer environments.
+The lack of ability to grow or change existing infrastructure, to be agile for testing, as well as requiring greater overall security drove the search for a better solution.

 “Our professional services team creates customized development and QA environments for each of our bigger clients,” said Wilker.
 “This means that our Dev and QA teams not only need to test all permutations of our product versions, but they have to test our customized solutions on top of that.
 Depending on the ebbs and flows of our major projects, we need anywhere from 50 to 150 test and development environments in operation at the same time.”

-Transitioning from their old, fixed hardware, co-location datacenter was only part of the problem facing Fulcrum.
+Transitioning from its old, fixed hardware, colocation data center was only part of the problem facing Fulcrum.
 “Our biggest customers host CATS within their own corporate networks,” said Wilker.
 “We bundle up the application into packages for them to install and test, then help them with their production deployments.
 Previously, we had release engineers that each were assigned to a specific customer, and the release packages given to our biggest customers were manually compiled, often in a slightly different manner.”
 Fulcrum lacked a unified release process.
 “We needed to modernize our SDLC practices and to switch manual builds to automating the build process,” Wilker added.

-The traditional CATS software package is too large for Fulcrum’s increasing number of smaller, entry-level customers.
-Fulcrum needed to move from a single, monolithic software package to smaller modules.
+The traditional CATS software package is too large for Fulcrum’s increasing number of smaller, entry-level customers, driving the need to move from a single, monolithic software package to smaller modules.
 “When you consider all the different combinations of supported modules, you can see the giant software test matrix of our core, mobility, and external modules that need to be certified by our QA team,” said Wilker.
 “This test matrix creates a lot of infrastructure and app complexity required for our QA team to be able to certify that our products work with each other.
 Our customers need to know that they can reliably upgrade certain modules and that everything will work together well.”

 - Dev environment — Nexus, Jenkins, Maven, Flyway, Java, Tomcat, Git, Puppet, Jira